Master-Ferrari/inline-stopwatch/README.md

 When rendered, the code snippet is replaced with a play/pause button, the name (if provided), the elapsed time and, if a limit is set, a progress bar.

+## Building

+Run `npm install` and then `npm run build` to generate `main.js` in the plugin folder.
+Copy the entire folder into your vault's `plugins` directory to use the plugin.